- What’s a Guarantor Mortgage?

 This check considers:

-The lender calculates how much spare cash your guarantor has left each month.
-This leftover money determines how much they can afford to cover your mortgage payments if you can’t.
+The lender also wants to see how much extra money your guarantor has each month.
+The more leftover money they have, the more they can help if you can’t pay.

-Simply put, the MORE your guarantor earns with extra income available, the LARGER the mortgage you might get.
+Simply put, the more your guarantor earns with extra income available, the larger mortgage you might get.

 How Much Does a Guarantor Need to Earn?